NeilJustice/ZenUnitAndMetalMock/README.md

 {
    // The ZenUnit THROWS assertion asserts that an expression throws *exactly* (not a derived class of)
    // an expected exception type with *exactly* an expected exception what() text.
-   // This double exactness design of THROWS renders it immune to these two code mutations:
+   // This double exactness design of THROWS helps to maximize mutation coverage
+   // by rendering the assertion immune to these two code mutations:
    // mutate-exception-type and mutate-exception-message.
    THROWS(FizzBuzz(0), std::invalid_argument, "FizzBuzz() error: endNumber must be 1 or greater");
 }